 Disclaimer

 The policy links on this page are compiled as a resource by the World Wide Web Consortium’s (W3C) Web Accessibility Initiative (WAI) Education and Outreach Working Group (EOWG).
-This page is not a comprehensive or definitive resource for all applicable laws and policies regarding Web accessibility.
-The information contained on this page is not legal advice.
-If you have questions about the applicability of the referenced laws to specific situations, please consult legal authorities in the appropriate jurisdiction.
+This page is not a comprehensive resource for all applicable laws and policies for Web accessibility.
+The information on this page is not legal advice.
+If you have questions about the applicability of the laws to specific situations, consult with legal authorities in the appropriate jurisdiction.

 Status and Updates

-This page is undergoing an update and review process.
-If you know of new or changed legislation or policies that are not listed here, or if any corrections are needed, please use the Submit Updates to Web Accessibility Policies page.
+This page was updated on DD Month YYYY and will be updated on a regular basis as new information is received.
+If you know of new or changed laws or policies that are not listed here, or if any corrections are needed, please use the Submit Updates to Web Accessibility Policies page.

 Introduction

-The Web’s pervasive nature and growing importance in the everyday lives of citizens worldwide has led to both changes in the application of existing laws as well as the development of national and regional laws, policies and standards to ensure Web information is accessible to people with disabilities.
+The Web’s pervasive nature and growing importance in the everyday lives of citizens worldwide has led to changes in the application of existing laws as well as the development of national and regional laws, policies and standards to ensure Web information is accessible to people with disabilities.

 The Web Policy Overview table provides a quick and sortable reference to help you compare and contrast the various policies used throughout the world.
-More details are also available for each country in the sections below the table and can be linked to through the table of contents or through links provided in the overview table.
+More details are also available for each country in the sections below the table and can be linked to through the table of contents or through country links provided in the overview table.

-The absence of links to policies in a given country does not indicate that the country does not have, or is not in the process of establishing policies regarding Web accessibility.
-If you are aware of information that should be included on this page, notify us as explained in the status section above.

-Developing Organizational Policies on Web Accessibility addresses issues which frequently arise when establishing policies on Web accessibility.
-These include, for instance, simple and comprehensive sample policy statements; conformance levels for Web sites as well as Web related software; defining the scope, milestones, and monitoring processes for Web accessibility, and more.
+Developing Organizational Policies on Web Accessibility addresses issues which frequently arise when establishing policies on Web accessibility which include:

-Definitions
+simple and comprehensive sample policy statements

+conformance levels for Web sites as well as Web related software

+defining the scope, milestones, and monitoring processes for Web accessibility

+Terms used on this page

 Law – Law that has completed the legislation process, and goes into effect as the law of the land.